ujwalkomarla/Openstack-Ansible-Deployment/README.md

     3. Follow on screen instructions to complete some of the operations

-        > To run command on controller, run `vagrant ssh controller` from Linux host machine
+        > -To run command on controller, run `vagrant ssh controller` from Linux host machine
-        > Remember the password used to configure MySQL
+        > -Remember the password used to configure MySQL

 3. Identity Service Installation